 - Great color selection

 - Panels were slightly uneven in length

-While recording, traffic noise was present, but it was significantly reduced when compared to the reference test with no curtains.
-High frequency noises weren’t totally stopped either, but again, given the low cost of these curtains, the performance was more than adequate.
+While recording, the feint sound of traffic was present, but it was significantly reduced when compared to the reference test with no curtains.
+High frequency noises weren’t totally stopped either, but again, given the low cost (a bargain for sound blocking curtains), the performance was more than adequate.